 10 Other Awesome Things to do in Berlin This Weekend

 Looking for more great ways to spend your 48 hours in Berlin?
-We’ve compiled a list of some of our favorite things to do in Berlin, to help you get the most out of your trip!
+I’ve compiled a list of some of my favorite things to do in Berlin, to help you get the most out of your trip!

 #1 – Eastside gallery